mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 ## How does Kubernetes achieve zero-downtime deployments?"

 Rolling update strategy. maxSurge: 1 means it can create 1 extra pod above desired count. maxUnavailable: 0 means no pod is removed until the new one is Ready.
 So at no point is capacity reduced below 100%.
 Rolling update is a zero-downtime deployment strategy where new application versions are deployed gradually by replacing old instances one by one.

-## Interview Question: "What is the difference between liveness and readiness probes?"

-Liveness: is the app alive?
-If it fails, restart the pod.
-Readiness: is the app ready for traffic?
-If it fails, remove from Service endpoints but don't restart.
-Use readiness to handle slow startups or temporary overloads without killing the pod.

 ## Interview Question: "How does the Kubernetes scheduler decide where to place a pod?"